macicchino/Food_Insecurity/README.md

 The purpose of this project is to utilize machine learning to predict and visualize food insecurity in the United States of America.
 It will also take an in depth look at physical access to food in the US and its effects on food insecurity.

 ### Background
-SQL Team 6 had an initial interest in New York Urban agriculture and utilized this idea as a promt to begin researching agricultural datasets in general.
-Through this research a map was found on the United States Department of Agriculture’s (USDA) website with many differing data points on food insecurity and related fields involving access, demographics, purchases, locations, etc..
+SQL Team 6 had an initial interest in New York urban agriculture and utilized this idea to begin researching agricultural datasets.
+Through this research a map was found on the United States Department of Agriculture’s (USDA) website with many differing data points on food insecurity and related fields involving access, demographics, purchases, locations, etc.

-In taking a further look at the dataset the group determined it was large enough, had potential for many interesting comparisons and trends, and had an adequate number of variables to be utilized for the machine learning model and visualization dashboard.
-The data was cleaned and the group selected the variables to use based on dates and the groups interest in how the variables related to changes in food insecurity.
+After a reviewing the dataset, the group determined it was large enough, had potential for many interesting comparisons and trends, and had an adequate number of variables to be utilized for the machine learning model and visualization dashboard.
+The data was cleaned, and the group selected the variables to use based on dates and the group's interest in how the variables related to changes in food insecurity.

 Below outlines and explores the various elements of the Food Insecurity Project.

 ### Datasets

-The original Food Environment Atlas dataset can be found [here](https://www.ers.usda.gov/data-products/food-environment-atlas/data-access-and-documentation-downloads/).
+The original 2020 Food Environment Atlas dataset can be found [here](https://www.ers.usda.gov/data-products/food-environment-atlas/data-access-and-documentation-downloads/).
 Direct download [here.](https://www.ers.usda.gov/webdocs/DataFiles/80526/FoodEnvironmentAtlas.xls?v=2489.7)<br>

+Additional food insecurity data:<br>
 [2008-2010 food insecurity data](https://www.ers.usda.gov/webdocs/publications/44906/6893_err125_2_.pdf?v=5244)  <br>
 [2009-2011 food insecurity data](https://www.ers.usda.gov/webdocs/publications/45020/30967_err141.pdf)  <br>
 [2011-2013 food insecurity data](https://www.ers.usda.gov/webdocs/publications/45265/48787_err173.pdf)  <br>
 [2014-2016 food insecurity data](https://www.ers.usda.gov/webdocs/publications/84973/err-237.pdf?v=219.4)  <br>

-Datasets used for the project:<br>
+Cleaned datasets used for the project:<br>
 [insecurity.csv](https://github.com/macicchino/Food_Insecurity/blob/main/Datasets/insecurity.csv)<br>
 [stores.csv](https://github.com/macicchino/Food_Insecurity/blob/main/Datasets/stores.csv)<br>
 [restaurants.csv](https://github.com/macicchino/Food_Insecurity/blob/main/Datasets/restaurants.csv)<br>

-## Supervised Machine Learning Model:
+## Supervised Machine Learning Model

 Machine learning is the use of statistical algorithms to perform tasks such as learning from data patterns and making predictions.

 A number of feature variables are used on a county level for time periods from 2016 and earlier to predict food insecurity after 2017.
-Specifically, the goal is to predict the binary change of the food insecurities increase of decrease by State.
-The group identified The Balanced Random Forest Classifier and the Easy Ensemble AdaBoost Classifier as our best sampling methods using Confusion Matrices and Accuracy Scores.
+Specifically, the goal is to predict the binary change of the food insecurity increase or decrease by state.
+The group identified the "Balanced Random Forest Classifier" and the "Easy Ensemble AdaBoost Classifier" as our best sampling methods using confusion matrices and accuracy scores.

 Two key issues with the model are balancing the heavily skewed dataset and making state level predictions using county level features.